 - Leaving milk and cookies out for Santa.

-These are the types of memories that I want my children to have when they’re older and starting their own family Christmas traditions.
+These are the types of memories that I want my children to have.
+Particularly when they’re older and starting their own family Christmas traditions.

 Of course, it’s going to look a little different for every family, and that’s great!
 There are lots of options, and we can all choose to do the things that matter to us.

-But if you’re not sure yet what that is, I’ve put together this list of Christmas Eve traditions for families, and I hope you can find a tradition or two to start with your family this year.
+But if you’re not sure yet what that is, no worries!
+I’ve put together this long list of Christmas Eve traditions for families to start.
+I hope you can find a tradition or two to start with your family this year.

 Even better, make homemade ornaments together to add to the existing decorations.